U.S. malls are a tale of two REITs

-For mall owners, foundation is everything.
-In the case of Washington Prime (WPG.N), a lower-end U.S. shopping center operator, the weakness of anchor tenants like J.C.
-Penney, Macy’s (M.N) and Bed Bath & Beyond (BBBY.O), pushed it to file for bankruptcy on Sunday read more .
-Rental income declined more than 20% in the first quarter of this year to $127 million, from two years ago , making Washington Prime’s some $4 billion in debt even more burdensome.
+NEW YORK (Reuters Breakingviews) - For mall owners, foundation is everything.
+In the case of Washington Prime, a lower-end U.S. shopping center operator, the weakness of anchor tenants like J.C.
+Penney, Macy’s and Bed Bath & Beyond, pushed it to file for bankruptcy here on Sunday.
+Rental income declined more than 20% in the first quarter of this year to $127 million, from two years ago, making Washington Prime’s some $4 billion in debt even more burdensome.

 Capital Calls - More concise insights on global finance: